 Life-saving treatments for newborns

 We work closely with the Maternal Fetal Care Center to coordinate both prenatal consultation and postnatal intensive care for infants with a wide range of prenatally diagnosed conditions.
-Neonatology attendings, fellows, pediatric surgical residents and either neonatal nurse practitioners or pediatrician hospitalists are available on the unit 24 hours a day.
+Neonatology attendings, fellows, pediatric surgical residents, and either neonatal nurse practitioners or pediatrician hospitalists are available on the unit 24 hours a day.

 Boston Children's is the first and only hospital in Massachusetts to offer induced hypothermia protocol to prevent secondary brain damage in newborns.
-This protocol may prevent or minimize the long-term consequences of brain injury due to loss of oxygen at birth, such as cerebral palsy, cognitive and visual impairments.
+This protocol may prevent or minimize the long-term consequences of brain injury due to loss of oxygen at birth, such as cerebral palsy, and cognitive and visual impairments.

 The highest standard of care

 At Boston Children's Hospital, we believe that patients and families deserve to know whether the hospital where they have chosen to receive their care meets the highest standards and is committed to excellence.
 Through our Program for Patient Safety and Quality, we continually monitor and improve the care we provide to our patients.

 Since the diseases and chronic conditions that affect children and adolescents are quite different from those of adults, it is often not appropriate to use adult measures to evaluate the quality of pediatric care.
 That’s why we have taken a leadership role in developing scientifically sound methods to measure the quality of care provided to all children and adolescents.